unixorn/awesome-zsh-plugins/README.md

 * [up.zsh](https://github.com/peterhurford/up.zsh) - Adds an up command to `cd` multiple levels up.
 * [url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the ZSH syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
 * [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original oh-my-zsh venv module.
-* [vagrant-box-wrapper](https://github.com/evanthegrayt/vagrant-box-wrapper) - wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
+* [vagrant-box-wrapper](https://github.com/evanthegrayt/vagrant-box-wrapper) - A wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
 The plugin also ships with a few extra commands that help to manage more than one box, along with custom tab-completion.
 * [vanilli.sh](https://github.com/yous/vanilli.sh) - A lightweight start point of shell configuration.
 * [velocity](https://github.com/rahulsalvi/velocity-python) - Powerline-based theme elements for ZSH and [tmux](https://tmux.github.io).
 * [venv-lite](https://github.com/gimbo/venv-lite.zsh) - A super-lightweight sort-of-clone of [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/); it pretty much expects you to be using [pyenv](https://github.com/pyenv/pyenv) (though you don't *have* to), and because it's based on the [`venv` module](https://docs.python.org/3/library/venv.html), (creation) only works for python >= 3.3.